Giant-Bomb-Dot-Com/giant-bomb-wiki/skins/GiantBomb/includes/helpers/README.md

 **Parameters:**

-- `$releases` (array) - Array of release data with 'sortTimestamp' and 'dateSpecificity' keys
+- `$releases` (array) - Array of release data with 'releaseDateTimestamp' and 'dateSpecificity' keys

 **Returns:** `array` - Array of grouped releases with 'label', 'releases', and 'sortKey'